6 Proven Strategies for Scaffolding in Education and 8 Benefits for LearningAll Posts

 “I have had a student who struggled with understanding story problems.
 With the way Prodigy scaffolds story problems, the student learned how to write out equations without supports.
 It was amazing to see such generalization of skills.” - Bonnie Z., 6th-8th grade teacher, Indiana

 At Prodigy, we’re committed to supporting teachers around the world with powerful teaching tools.
-That’s why Prodigy is free for you and your students.
+Join the millions of teachers who have used Prodigy to support their math teaching by signing up today!

 Benefits of scaffolding in education